kpcore/Cloud-Engineering-Google-Cloud-Specialization/1-Core Infrastructure Course/3-Virtual Machines in the Cloud/README.md

-# Description of Getting Started with GCP
+# Description of Virtual Machines in the Cloud

 Compute Engine lets you run virtual machines on Google’s global infrastructure.
 This module covers how Compute Engine works, with a focus on Google virtual networking.